Picking employee engagement software as an HR leader can be tough. Here’s a list of the 10 best employee engagement tools for your company in 2022.

 We’ve done the legwork so that you can focus on supporting your team.
 Let’s get started!

-Purpose: Emotional daily check-ins, track and prevent team burnout, improve employee wellbeing, and encourage team building
+Purpose: Emotional daily check-ins, track and prevent team burnout, improve employee wellbeing, and encourage team building.

-Slack integration and web dashboard.
+Channels: Slack integration and web dashboard.

 Kona is a well-being and burnout platform for people-first teams.
 The Slack integration sends a daily emotional question to every team member — “how are you feeling?”